Leicester: Museums

+Theatre and events

 The city hosts annually a Caribbean Carnival and parade (the largest in the UK outside London), Diwali celebrations (the largest outside of India), the largest comedy festival in the UK Leicester Comedy Festival and a Pride Parade (Leicester Pride).
 Belgrave Road, not far from the city centre, is colloquially known as "The Golden Mile" because of the number of Jewellers.